Finding all stable matchings with assignment constraints: The algorithm

 Step~\ref{alg:ALLrec}.3 now collects the worker-optimal pairs for every worker, $M_{\Workers}$, and the firm-optimal pairs for every firm, $M_{\Firms}$.
 Step~\ref{alg:ALLrec}.4 checks to see that both $M_{\Workers}$ and $M_{\Firms}$ are the size of a stable matching.
 If not, then there cannot be a stable matching satisfying the constraints and the Algorithm states as much.
 If both $M_{\Workers}$ and $M_{\Firms}$ are the size of a stable matching, then Step~\ref{alg:ALLrec}.5 checks to see if they are one and the same.
 If they are, that is if $M_{\Workers} = M_{\Firms}$, then there is exactly one stable matching satisfying the constraints and the algorithm returns it.

 If $M_{\Workers} \neq M_{\Firms}$, then we can make two observations.
 First, there are multiple (at least two) stable matchings satisfying the constraints.
+Moreover, given our result on uniqueness in \cite{GutinNeary:2023:GEB}, there must be some cycles in the remaining digraph because cycles that cannot be broken by the IDUA procedure are the barrier to uniqueness.
+We observe that there are two cycles of length 4 in panel (b) of Figure~\ref{fig:ex3} and Figure~\ref{fig:extremeConstrained}.
 Second, it must be that $M_{\Workers}$ ($M_{\Firms}$) is the worker-optimal (firm-optimal) stable matching satisfying the constraints.
 For the market of Reduced Example~\ref{exR:initial} we depict $M_{\Workers}$ and $M_{\Firms}$ in Figure~\ref{fig:extremeConstrained} below.
 We adopt the same colour coding as that in Figure~\ref{fig:exExtremeMatchings}.
 That is, vertices solely in the worker-optimal stable matching satisfying the constraints are coloured yellow, vertices solely in the firm-optimal stable matching satisfying the constraints are coloured blue, and vertices in both are coloured a hybrid of yellow and blue.